 I began to yell in frustration, “Gadi!
 This makes no sense at all.
 You only speak vaguely and seem to have no rationality about this whole thing.
 What is your backstory?
 Who are you?
 Where do you come from?”

 He responded even more nervously and nearly defeated, “Well… you see… I woke up around an entire 6 months ago and all I know, all that’s left, is… the prophecy.
 I do apologize that my ambiguity in speech poses these problems for you.
 I just can’t help it.
 All I know is the prophecy.
 It is presented as the clear light of reality.
 Divine truth.
 I assure you that all of this will eventually lead us to the Outside.
 I have already seen it all.
 Now, you have seen the power of the prophecy.
 See, see!
 We escaped!
 All thanks to the prophecy.”

 He was literally brain damaged.
 Great.
 This guy truly was mad.
+A man who claimed he could only remember the future.
 He didn’t even know what he was doing.
 He simply followed his prophecy without question.
 It did lead us to safety, assuming that wasn’t a coincidence.
 But this was ridiculous.
 “So, you can’t remember your life before the prophecy?”

 Gadi expressed a sadness, “No… I’m sorry.
 It is most peculiar, that’s truly so.”

 Pandora looked horrified by all of this.
 Yet, she had no right.
 She was anomalous too.
 I turned to her, pointed my finger, and said, “And what’s your story then, Pandora?”

 She was startled and stumbled her words, “Uhm… you see… the thing is, I can’t go all too in depth with my story either.”

 In great suspicion, I replied, “But why?!“